After You Leave

-We also provide social care support if you need help to live independently at home.
+We also provide social care support in Northumberland in partnership with Northumberland County Council if you need help to live independently at home.
 This includes help with day-to-day tasks, support to take part in social, leisure or educational activities in the community and support to give family members or friends who usually provide you with care a break.

 Advice and information is available to everyone even if they are not eligible for funding.
 Please view our section on adult social care services to find out what can be arranged.

 Please let us know if you need any extra assistance.
 For instance we can help if you, or someone you know, needs a translator or uses sign language.

 There may be times when you need help to express your views and concerns or to get things done.
 An advocate can support you to access information on aspects of your care and treatment and to access health services.
 They act on your instructions, can accompany you to appointments with health professionals and help you plan and speak up for yourself.